psychokishore/JSONpowerDb-Task/README.md

 # Examples of use:
 the following files contain example of given applications.<br/>
+JsondbGet.js-to get data of employ using employee id.
 Jsondbput.js- to create a single request.<br/>
 Jsondbputall.js - to create multiple records.<br/>
 JsondbUPDATE.js- update a record<br/>